jimbuck/WorkHive/README.md

 ## How does it work?

-Nodus is composed of three components:
+WorkHive is composed of three components:

  1. Server
   - [ ] Built with ExpressJS and NeDB.